liamg/peridot/docs/commands.markdown

 Initialises a new peridot config for the local user environment.

-## `use`
+## `validate`

-Uses a remote config as a basis for managing the local user environment.

-This takes a GitHub `owner/repo` repository alias of a repository which you have read/write access for.
-It's recommended to create a dedicated GitHub repository for your peridot config files.
+Validates the peridot config files, printing any errors to the terminal and exiting with a non-zero status if any are found.

 ## `diff`

-Compares the desired state as dictated by your peridot templates and config files with the actual local state.
+Compares the desired state as dictated by your peridot templates and config files against the actual local state.

 ## `apply`

 Applies changes to the local state to conform to your peridot templates and config files.
 You can preview these changes before making them using the `diff` command.

+## `system`

+Print local system information to the terminal, to be used with the [filters](modules/filters) feature.